d2l-ai/d2l-zh/chapter_deep-learning-computation/parameters_origin.md

 ```

 We can also apply different initializers for certain blocks.
-For example, below we initialize the first layer
+For example, below we initialize the first neural network layer
 with the Xavier initializer
-and initialize the second layer
+and initialize the third neural network layer
 to a constant value of 42.

 ```{.python .input}